A mobile barista makes craft coffee for film crews while searching for answers about his great-grandfather – an uncredited movie poster artist.

 Up until that point, Cameron had never heard his great-grandfather’s name.
 Louis, he learned, made movie poster art from the late 1920s to the early 1950s.
 For the past several years Cameron has spent his free time researching Hollywood history, tracking down long-lost relatives, digging up family secrets, studying screenwriting and documentary filmmaking, contacting historians, producers, and film industry veterans in hopes of finding clues.

-While perfecting his coffee craft, Cameron has worked to piece together this unsolved puzzle and an incredible picture has emerged of his great-grandfather’s career:
+While perfecting his coffee craft, Cameron has worked to piece together this still unsolved puzzle... and what has begun to emerge is an incredible picture of his great-grandfather’s career.

-Louis Kude was a fiercely independent, highly accomplished entrepreneur who defied all odds to achieve prominence in his profession.
-The more Cameron digs, the more likely it seems that Louis could have made a movie poster for Casablanca.
-If there's any way to confirm or refute that possibility, Cameron is determined to find it.
+The more Cameron digs, the more it seems that Louis could have made a movie poster for Casablanca, just one of dozens of Oscar winning films pictured in his great-grandfather's little yellow box.
+If there is any way to confirm or refute that possibility, Cameron is determined to find it.
 Cafablanca may just be his ticket

-In addition to telling the story of one craftsperson trying to break into Hollywood, while investigating the career of another craftsperson from Hollywood’s distant past, this film dissects the often-overlooked roles of Hollywood craftspeople in general.
-Cafablanca examines craftspeople's struggles for rights and recognition and connects their unsung contributions to the enduring perception of Hollywood as a beacon of artistry.
+In addition to telling the story of one craftsperson brewing his way into the backlots of Hollywood, while investigating the career of another craftsperson from Hollywood’s distant past, this documentary examines the often-overlooked roles of Hollywood's skilled workers in general.
+Cafablanca dissects craftspeople's struggles for rights, recognition, and fair working conditions while connecting their unsung contributions to the enduring perceptions of Hollywood as a beacon of artistry.

 Cafablanca identifies and credits some of the unknown craftspeople receiving Oscars in technical categories who appear in the long-lost photo collection of Louis Kude.

 So many old Hollywood movie posters have become more popular than the films they were created to advertise, and the craftspeople who created them deserve recognition.
-Growing up, there was a framed puzzle hanging up on my family's wall – the movie poster for Gone with The Wind.
+Growing up, there was this framed puzzle hanging up on my family's wall – the movie poster for Gone with The Wind.
 It was a wedding gift to my parents, whose dramatic and tumultuous marriage resulted in us moving all the time.
-Both the framed movie poster and the constant moving carried over into my adulthood, and shortly after I discovered that my great-grandfather made movie posters, the Gone with The Wind puzzle fell to the floor and broke into a jumble of pieces.
+Both the framed movie poster and the constant moving carried over into my adulthood.
+After I discovered that my great-grandfather made movie posters, the Gone with The Wind puzzle fell to the floor and broke into a jumble of pieces.

-It astonished me that this puzzle I spent so much time looking at and lugging around had never been glazed or glued together.
-That it stayed completely intact for so many decades was nothing short of a miracle!
-I am making this movie to expose the personal grit, but also the wonder and magic behind these iconic images that will forever invoke the grandest heights of Hollywood splendor
+It astonishes me that this puzzle I spent so much time looking at and lugging around has never been glazed or glued together.
+That it stayed completely intact for so many decades, without losing even one piece, is nothing short of a miracle!
+I am making this movie to expose the grit, but also the wonder and magic behind these iconic images that will forever invoke the grandest heights of Hollywood splendor